31 August 1751

 On 31 August 1751, the English East India Company’s forces led by Robert Clive captured Arcot, the capital of the Nawab of Carnatic (Arcot), Chanda Sahib.
 This event changed the landscape of British and French colonialism in the subcontinent.
 This siege was part of the Second Carnatic War.
 This is an important part of modern Indian history for the IAS exam.

 Siege of Arcot

-- Trichinopoly or Trichy was in the hands of the French and Chanda Sahib, but the Fort of Trichinopoly was held by Muhammad Ali.
+- Trichinopoly or Trichy was in the hands of the French and Chanda Sahib, but the Fort of Trichinopoly was held by Muhammad Ali Khan Wallaja.
 Chanda Sahib wanted to eliminate Muhammad Ali and consolidate his position as the Carnatic’s Nawab.
-So, he led a force to besiege the Fort of Trichinopoly.
+So, he led a force to besiege the fort of Trichinopoly (Present-day Tiruchirappalli).

 - Even though the British supported Muhammad Ali, their response was weak and the British authorities were bracing themselves to give up Trichy to the French.

 - Robert Clive, however, had a different plan which he proposed to the Madras Governor, Thomas Saunders.